Nurech/account-project/README.md

 ## Error Handling
-Could be improved by implementing DLX, asynchronous error handling with RabbitMQ or by other means, but for now ResponseWrapperDTO is used to handle synchronous errors.
+Could be improved by implementing DLX, asynchronous error handling with RabbitMQ or by other means, if more complex producer consumer scenarios are required, but for now ResponseWrapperDTO is used to handle synchronous errors.

-## MonoRepo
+## Considerations
-MonoRepo structure is used for this project, which is beneficial for managing multiple microservices in a single repository.
+- MonoRepo structure is used for this project, which is beneficial for managing multiple microservices in a single repository.
 Gradle is used for dependency management, and Docker for containerization.
 Though in production, it is recommended to use separate repositories for each microservice.
+- Microservices Transaction should be implemented is the complexity grows, either with two-phase commit or Saga pattern, to ensure data consistency.